moorissa/2D-object-tracking/README.md

-# Unscented Kalman Filter for Highway
+# Camera-based 2D Feature Tracking

 ## 1. Overview
 This project implements an Unscented Kalman Filter to estimate the state of multiple cars on a highway using noisy *lidar* and *radar* measurements.
 We'll then evaluate the quality of our filter using RMSE values.